Skip to content

 When you’re dissatisfied with your current situation, it’s easy to assume the grass is greener on the other side.
 But as Joni Mitchell famously sang, "You don't know what you’ve got ‘til it’s gone."
 Before you pursue your next opportunity, conduct a full assessment of what you might be leaving behind, especially financially.

 Are you exchanging the chance to work remotely for thousands of dollars in employer contributions to your 401(k) or HSA?
 What about the cost of health care?
 Have you factored in the value of other voluntary benefits like credit counseling, financial planning and mental health coverage?
 Before you put in your two weeks’ notice, make sure you have a complete understanding of the trade-offs you could be making.
-You may also be able to influence your current organization’s offerings; many employers have adapted their financial health benefits in response to the pandemic, largely because of employee demand.7
+You may also be able to influence your current organization’s offerings—but only if you ask.

 The Bottom Line